 Seating sold separately

 Looking for something a bit more wallet-friendly?
 Be sure to consider Ashley Furniture's Kimonte Table.
 Though it's on the smaller side, this wood dining table is the perfect option for a breakfast nook and any home with limited square footage.
-It can seat four people comfortably, but with the right chairs, you might be able to fit up to six.
+It can seat four people comfortably, and its classic design can pair well with a variety of dining chair styles.

 Best Expandable: Pottery Barn Toscana Extending Dining Table

 Size: Multiple sizes available | Material: Sungkai wood, veneers | Seating Capacity: Up to 12 people | Shape: Rectangular